sflavelle/writing/Begin Again/Chapters/Part 3/08 Here We Go Again/3 Detective Marina.md

 "Well, they all used to at one point," he recalled.
 "But Lily still does, every Friday night."

-"Okay, so I guess it can't..."
+"Okay, so I guess it can't be him, but what if..."

 Marina trailed off.